-Cannot generate SSPI context: We generally get this error when the client is trying a Kerberos authentication and that fails but it does not fall back to NTLM.
+Cannot generate SSPI context: This issue usually occurs when a client attempts Kerberos authentication and fails, but does not fall back to NTLM authentication.

-SSPI handshake failed: We get this when the user is not authenticated.
+SSPI handshake failed: When the user is not authenticated, we get this error.

-In the issue we worked on we were encountering “SSPI Handshake Failed” which indicates that the SQL Server was unable to authenticate the user.
+The error “SSPI Handshake Failed” was seen in the issue we were working on, indicating that the SQL Server was unable to authenticate the user.

-To debug the error further, we reviewed the security logs in Event viewer on SQL Server box during the time of the issue:
+To further investigate the error, we examined the security logs in Event Viewer on the SQL Server box at the time of the problem:

 An account failed to log on.